 The changes come after years of national debate about the need to raise pay so families can earn a living wage.
-The U.S. federal minimum wage was first established during the Depression, and since 1933 has risen from 25 cents to $7.25 per hour since it was first instituted in 1938 as part of the Fair Labor Standards Act.
+The U.S. federal minimum wage was first established during the Depression, and it has risen from 25 cents to $7.25 per hour since it was first instituted in 1938 as part of the Fair Labor Standards Act.
 Despite the increases, inflation has eroded its value; returning it to the value it held in 1968 would require an increase to nearly $10 per hour.
 In his 2013 State of the Union address, President Obama called for raising the minimum wage to $9 per hour, which in adjusted terms would put it back at its early 1980s level.
 According to administration estimates, this would boost the wages of some 15 million people.
 Supporters of these efforts note that women in particular are likely to benefit significantly.

 Critics assert that the real effects of minimum-wage increases are negative: they hurt businesses, raise prices and ultimately are counterproductive for the working poor, as they can lead to unemployment.
 For a good sense of the partisan argument — and the statistics and studies that are often cited — see these position pieces from the right-leaning American Enterprise Institute and the left-leaning Center for American Progress.

 The best starting point for understanding the debate may be a factual picture of minimum-wage earners, as there are many myths.
 The U.S. Bureau of Labor Statistics (BLS) illustrates this as follows:

 The BLS further notes: “Minimum-wage workers tend to be young.
 Although workers under age 25 represented only about one-fifth of hourly paid workers, they made up about half of those paid the federal minimum wage or less.
 Among employed teenagers (ages 16 to 19) paid by the hour, about 11 percent earned the minimum wage or less, compared with about 2 percent of workers age 25 and older.”

 Fundamentals and framings